YottaDB/YDBDoc/AcculturationGuide/gtmacculturation.rst

 YottaDB/GT.M supports international character sets using Unicode.
 A mumps process can operate in one of two modes: M mode and UTF-8 mode, which is specified by the environment variable gtm_chset at process startup and which is immutable for the life of the process.

 In M mode, the process interprets strings as single byte characters with characters from $Char(0) through $Char(127) encoded as ASCII (M mode).
-A GT.M process in M mode places no interpretation on characters $Char(128) through $Char (255) – the application is free to use any interpretation it chooses, and ISO-8859 variants are commonly used.
+A YottaDB/GT.M process in M mode places no interpretation on characters $Char(128) through $Char (255) – the application is free to use any interpretation it chooses, and ISO-8859 variants are commonly used.
 There is no distinction between a string of bytes and a string of characters and all bytes are valid characters – the concept of an illegal or a non-canonical character is a non-sequitur in M mode.

 In UTF-8 mode, the process by default interprets strings as multi-byte characters encoded using UTF-8 (UTF-8 mode).
 Some sequences of bytes are not defined by the standard, and are considered illegal characters – for example $char(55296), U+D800, is an illegal character.
 The process can also interpret a string as a sequence of bytes, and the same string can have different properties (such as its length) when it is considered a sequence of bytes than as a sequence of characters.